-School attendance is mandatory in the state of Minnesota in order to make certain all children acquire the necessary skills for success as adults.
+School attendance is mandatory in the state of Minnesota.
+It is important for children to acquire the necessary skills to become successful adults.

-The focus of the TIP is to get truants off the streets, in school, and out of juvenile court.
+The ultimate goal is to get kids off the streets, out of juvenile court, and back in school.
 It gives kids a better chance at life and benefits all of us as a community.

 - At three unexcused absences, schools are required to send a three-day notification letter home regarding truancy.
 The school is required to make efforts to resolve attendance issues with the family.
 At six unexcused absences, the school is required to submit a referral to the Anoka County Attorney's Office.